 Rothwell born Joe Stringer was a mechanic at Cooper’s garage in Oulton for over 12 years.
 He joined the firm shortly after he left school at Christmas 1950 and went from being a “grease monkey” apprentice to a fully qualified mechanic.
 Later he was given the responsibility of running a small garage owned by Frank Cooper at Methley.
 In 1962 he left for a better paid job with the West Riding County Council based at Lofthouse.

 Joe’s father, Leonard Stringer, was a miner at Newmarket colliery and several of his uncles also worked at pits in the Rothwell area.

 His mother’s father, Fred Fish, was a well known character who worked at Bentley’s brewery as a drayman.
 He was born into a mining family at Radstock in Somerset but moved to the Castleford area in the early 1890s.
-In 1895 he married Rose Eva Whittick whose father had also moved from Somerset to work at a colliery in Glasshoughton.
+In 1895 he married Rose Eva Whittick (or Whittock) whose father, Benjamin, had also moved from Somerset to work at a colliery in Glasshoughton.

 Click on the link below to hear Joe Stringer talk about his grandfather Fish and his time spent at Cooper’s.